-At the time this article was written YouTube had the biggest incentive for top creators because of the YouTube Partner program.
+YouTube has the biggest incentive for top creators because of the YouTube Partner program.
 No surprise since YouTube was the platform that originally started the creator economy, and popularized the word “creator”.
 It still remains the biggest creator platform.

-A creator is someone who creates content and earns money by doing so.
-Although only a small percentage of the 50M creators out there can earn a living from their content.
+A simple definition: A creator is someone who creates content and earns money by doing so.
+Although only a small percentage of the 200 million creators out there earn a livable income from their content.

-Creators most commonly content like YouTube videos, songs, podcasts, art, graphics, and animation.
+Creators embrace all kinds of content, but most commonly videos, audio, podcasts, art, graphics, and animation.

 Creators that succeed are incredible at what they do, they need to be better than the rest.
 And to do that they have to be relentless hustlers, good marketers, and extremely passionate about their craft.

 As I mentioned before, currently the creator economy consists of 200 million creators.
 Now let’s start with the full breakdown: